-Some basic causes of cracked heels can be the following:
+Common causes of cracked heels include:

-Taking very long hot baths or showers
+Taking long, hot baths or showers

 Using harsh, drying soaps on your feet